Steinhardt Dean's Global Honors Seminars are one of the signatures features of our 4-year Steinhardt Honors Program.

-Students are required to participate in the round-trip travel from New York City to their program destination, as arranged by Steinhardt.
+Students are required to participate in the round-trip travel to and from their program destination, as arranged by Steinhardt.
 Students are not allowed to purchase an individualized travel itinerary.

 When admitted to one of the seminars, we will notify you of the deadline to pay the $400 program deposit.
 You must pay this deposit by the deadline provided or you will forfeit your place.
 If you need an extension of the deadline to pay the deposit, please request it in writing to email@example.com.

 Students are responsible for obtaining any necessary visa or immunizations that are required for their program destination.
 The NYU Health Center will advise on required and recommended immunizations and other healthcare precautions, and students should also consult with their personal healthcare providers on overall mental and physical wellness to ensure readiness for international travel.